 (2) Guidelines referred to in section 9A(5)(b) of the repealed Act that are in operation immediately before the commencement continue in operation after the commencement for the purposes of section 184(b).

-16. Bank account
+16. Approved account as at 1 Jan 2001 under repealed Act s.
+9B

 A bank account that immediately before the commencement is an approved account for the purposes of section 9B(5)(b) of the repealed Act is to be taken on the commencement to have been approved for the purposes of section 113(1).

-17. Registration for home education
+17. Decision as to home education in force at 1 Jan 2001 under repealed Act s.
+14(a)

 A decision under section 14(a) of the repealed Act (that the instruction of a child at home is efficient) that is in force immediately before the commencement is to be taken on the commencement to be a registration under section 48.

-18. Directions under section 20A
+18. Direction in force at 1 Jan 2001 under repealed Act s.
+20A

 A direction under section 20A of the repealed Act that is in force immediately before the commencement continues in force despite the repeal but may at any time be revoked by the chief executive officer.

-19. Suspension and exclusion of students
+19. Student suspended or excluded as at 1 Jan 2001

 (1) A suspension under section 20G(1) of the repealed Act that is in force immediately before the commencement is to be taken on the commencement to be a suspension under section 90.

 (2) If before the commencement a recommendation has been made under section 20G(2) of the repealed Act but no determination has been made by the Minister, the recommendation is to be treated after the commencement as if it had been made to the chief executive officer under section 92(1).